eshaz/codec-parser/README.md

       * `codecHeaderData` Object containing codec header information that was updated.
       * `updateTimestamp` Timestamp in milliseconds when the codec information was updated.
     * `options.enableLogging` *optional* Set to true to enable warning and error messages.
+    * `options.enableFrameCRC32` *optional* Set to false to disable the crc32 calculation for each frame.
+This will save a marginal amount of execution time if you don't need this information.

 ### Methods